PTsolvers/JustRelax.jl/README.md

 using Pkg; Pkg.add("https://github.com/PTsolvers/JustRelax.jl.git")
 ```

- If you have navigated the terminal to the directory you cloned `JustRelax.jl`, you can test the package by running the following commands:
+After installation, you can test the package by running the following commands:

 ```julia
 using JustRelax